Finding great companies that pay a regular, reliable, and growing dividend is the cornerstone of every income investor’s strategy.

 3. Manage Your Portfolio With Excellent Dividend Income Reporting

-You can connect Stock Rover to your broker or simply add the stocks you have purchased manually or via a text file import.
+You can connect Stock Rover to your broker or manually import your purchased stocks via a text file import.
 Either way, you will be presented with some nice portfolio reporting.

 Portfolio Analytics